Frequently Asked Questions

 Do you have a separate children’s service?

 Children who are ages 3 through 1st grade attend the beginning of the worship service and participate in a children’s sermon led by our pastor.
-Then our children’s worship director will take them downstairs for a lesson that ties in with the adults’ sermon for the day.
+The children may go to the playground with the Children's Worship Director for a lesson that ties in with the adults’ sermon for the day.

 Am I allowed to take communion?